 *The Vet fee amount includes;

-- Up to £70 towards cystology fees including any handling and interpretation fees
+- Up to £150 per condition for all external laboratory fees including handling, postage and packaging and interpretation fees

-- Up to £35 per session towards hydrotherapy, physiotherapy, acupuncture, chiropractic, osteopathy or laser treatment fees.
+- Up to £35 per session towards hydrotherapy, physiotherapy, acupunture, chiropractic, osteopathy or laser treatment fees

 What our customers say about us